The United Nations Global Compact is the largest strategic corporate citizenship initiative in the world.

 The Compact originates from the desire to promote a sustainable global economy: respect for human and labour rights, safeguarding the environment and the fight against corruption.
 It was proposed for the first time in 1999 at the World Economic Forum in Davos, by the former Secretary-General of the United Nations Kofi Annan, who, on that occasion, invited the leaders of the global economy attending the meeting to sign a “Global Compact” alongside the United Nations in order to tackle the most critical aspects of globalisation in a collaborative manner.
 Never before had the desire to align the objectives of the international community with those of the private interests of the business world been declared so clearly.

 Thus, from July 2000, the United Nations Global Compact was operationally launched by the United Nations New York Headquarters.
-Since then over 20,000 businesses and organisations originating from over 170 countries throughout the world have participated, giving life to a new reality of global collaboration.
+Since then over 18,000 businesses originating from over 157 countries throughout the world have participated, giving life to a new reality of global collaboration.

 The Global Compact encourages businesses from around the world to create an economic, social and environmental framework aimed at promoting a healthy and sustainable global economy that guarantees everyone the opportunity to share the benefits.